 5.1 Conclusion

-The study examined the dynamic associations of budget deficits and tax revenue mobilisation with economic performance in Nigeria between 2000 and 2023.
+The study examined the dynamic associations of budget deficits and tax revenue mobilization with economic performance in Nigeria between 2000 and 2023.
 The reported bounds test indicated a long-run relationship among real GDP growth, the budget-deficit ratio, tax revenue relative to GDP, inflation, interest rate and trade openness.
 The estimated long-run coefficients for the budget-deficit and tax-revenue ratios were positive and statistically significant.
 Short-run estimates also showed positive coefficients for changes in these fiscal variables, although the effects of tax revenue varied across lags.
 Trade openness displayed a positive long-run coefficient but negative short-run coefficients, indicating different associations across time horizons.
 The negative and significant error-correction term suggested adjustment following short-run deviations from the estimated equilibrium.
-These findings imply that fiscal management and revenue mobilisation were associated with Nigeria’s economic performance during the period considered.
+These findings imply that fiscal management and revenue mobilization were associated with Nigeria’s economic performance during the period considered.
 Nevertheless, the estimates do not establish causality or demonstrate the effect of specific tax-reform measures.
 Policy interpretation should therefore remain cautious and should consider the composition, financing and sustainability of deficits, alongside the administrative and distributional characteristics of taxation.

 Limitations